 The Key to Freedom: Frederick Douglass, Part 2

-The Destination Freedom series also profiled activist, investigative reporter, columnist and pamphleteer Ida B. Wells, but so far I haven’t found a recording of that episode.
+The Destination Freedom series also profiled activist, investigative reporter, columnist and pamphleteer Ida B. Wells, but the first two online archives I found did not have a recording of that episode.
+Luckily, when I pointed out the omission in an Old Time Radio Researchers discussion on Facebook, collector Jerry Haendiges put a copy on his public page at vintageradioprograms.com

 After a McCarthy-era change to a “patriotic format” in October 1950 (with Paul Revere as narrator!), the series kept its title, but not the focus on African-Americans.
 The new program did include at least one press-freedom episode: A profile of Anna Zenger, who kept her husband’s 1730s New-York Weekly Journal going while John Peter Zenger was in prison in what became a landmark libel case.
 Anna Zenger had been the subject of a fictionalized biography by Kent Cooper of the Associated Press, and while the Destination Freedom episode is not in the archives, a similarly patriotic profile was broadcast twice by the DuPont Cavalcade of America radio series as “Mother of Freedom” and “Remember Anna Zenger.”